magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/custom-translation.md

 * TOC
 {:toc}

-The Custom translation feature allows you to add new languages not currently supported by ThingsBoard, edit the existing locale translations, and gives opportunity to customize specific dashboard GUI elements.
+The Custom translation feature allows you to add new languages not currently supported by IoT Hub, edit the existing locale translations, and gives opportunity to customize specific dashboard GUI elements.

 Go to the "Custom translation" tab of the "White labeling" page.
 On this page, you will find the current list of available languages and their translation progress indicated in percentages.
 While not all translations are complete, our team is constantly working on improving and expanding the list.